SHAREHOLDER ALERT: Levi & Korsinsky Notifies Bausch Health Companies Inc.(BHC) Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK , Sept.
-14, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC) of a class action securities lawsuit.
+NEW YORK, Sept.
+21, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Bausch investors who were adversely affected by alleged securities fraud between August 6, 2020 and May 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: